sutoiku/puffin/docs/Trial.md

 PuffinDB will provide a free trial option for users who have an AWS account with limited privileges (access to S3 bucket only).

-Of course, users who have an AWS accout with proper privileges can use PuffinDB on their own virtual private cloud (VPC), without any limitations.
+Users who have an AWS accout with proper privileges can use PuffinDB on their own virtual private cloud (VPC), without any limitations.

 ## Outline
 - 30 days